OpenAEV-Platform/collectors/README.md

 In this repository, you need to have `python >= 3.11` and `poetry >= 2.1`.
 Install the development environment with:
 > [!IMPORTANT]
-> This repository uses "mutually exclusive extra markers" to manage the source of the pyobas dependency.
+> This repository uses "mutually exclusive extra markers" to manage the source of the pyoaev dependency.
 Make sure to
 > follow the steps to set up poetry correctly to handle this case:
 > https://python-poetry.org/docs/dependency-specification/#exclusive-extras